 American Psychological Association explains that under stress people experience symptoms, such as irritability, anger, fatigue, muscle pain, digestive troubles, and difficulty sleeping.

-Anxiety, on the other hand, is persistent, excessive worries experienced even in the absence of an external stressor.
+Anxiety, on the other hand, is persistent, excessive worry experienced even in the absence of an external stressor.

 - The root cause of the anxiety is an unconscious belief about being helpless.